 Your doctor will consider how far along you are in your pregnancy and your baby’s development when deciding how to control your blood pressure.
-If you’re 37 weeks pregnant or further along, delivery is the only treatment that will “cure” your preeclampsia.
+If you’re 37 weeks pregnant or further along, delivery of the baby and placenta are recommended to stop progression of the disease.

 If your baby hasn’t yet developed enough, your doctor may prescribe medicines designed to help your baby grow while also keeping your blood pressure low.
 Examples include: